-CERTIFICATION PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION PURSUANT TO 18 U.S.C.
+Section 1350, as Adopted Pursuant to SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the accompanying Quarterly Report on Form 10-Q of SafeStitch Medical, Inc. for the quarter ended September 30, 2010 (the "Report"), the undersigned hereby certifies pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, to the best of my knowledge and belief, that:
+In connection with the accompanying Quarterly Report on Form 10-Q of SafeStitch Medical, Inc. (the "Company") for the quarter ended March 31, 2011, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Jeffrey G. Spragens, Chief Executive Officer and President of the Company, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 that:

-- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of SafeStitch Medical, Inc.
+- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-By: /s/ Jeffrey G. Spragens

-Jeffrey G. Spragens

-Chief Executive Officer and President
+By: /s/ Jeffrey G. Spragens Jeffrey G. Spragens Chief Executive Officer and President May 16, 2011

-November 12, 2010